itswadesh/anne-docs/admin-user-manual.md

 - FAQ's are series of questions paired with answers, that provides basic information.
 - These are very helpful for customers to find their resolutions easily.
-- From your admin panel go to Utilities → FAQ in sidebar.
+- In sidebar, go to Utilities → FAQ.

 <center><img src="./anne/faqs.png"></center>